 On an annual basis, the Group engages qualified valuers to determine the fair value of the Group's investment property.
-As at 31 December 2020 and 2019, the fair values of the land and buildings have been determined by DHI Periti.
+As at 31 December 2021 and 2020, the fair values of the land and buildings have been determined by PwC Malta and DHI Periti respectively.